 Plen-air painting on-site, Ardak Kassenova, Art Retreat, Italy, 2018

-These days, the act of painting outdoors is a flourishing creative stress reliever.
+These days, the act of painting outdoors is a flourishing creative stress relief art practice.
 You can do it alone for a very special personal experience, or with a group of artists who regularly conduct paint out excursions and workshops.
-It is a powerful act of paying attention to nature, and taking time to slow down and simply revel in its beauty.
+It is a powerful act of paying attention to nature, and taking the time to slow down and simply revel in its beauty.